dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 machines.

-The most portable and flexible way to use Docker on non Linux hosts is to use traditional virtual machines.
+The most portable and flexible way to use Docker on non Linux hosts is to use whole-system virtualization commonly know as virtual machines.
 My personal favourite is VirtualBox.
 It can run on so many different hosts and supports large number of guest operating systems including Linux.

 The primary downside using plain VirtualBox or any other hypervisor like that is that you have to do most of the initial configuration yourself.